Flame442/FlameCogs/README.md

 This command is only usable by the server owner and bot owner.
 This value is server specific.

+**`[p]monopolyset thread [value]`**
+Set if a thread should be created per-game to contain game messages.
+Defaults to `False`.
+This command is only usable by the server owner and bot owner.
+This value is server specific.

 **`[p]monopolyset timeout [value]`**
 Set the amount of time before the game times out.
 Value is in seconds.